-This page titled 3.2: Probability Terminology is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax.
+This page titled 3.2: Probability Terminology is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

-• 3.1: Probability Terminology by OpenStax is licensed CC BY 4.0.
+3.1: Probability Terminology by OpenStax is licensed CC BY 4.0.
 Original source: https://openstax.org/details/books/introductory-business-statistics.